binarymax/heimdall/README.md

 }
 ```

-The specification above can be used by either a person or machine to consume the API
+The specification above can be used by either a person or machine to consume the API.
+Visiting http://example.com/api.html returns the API documentation in a friendly HTML format.

 ## Todo List Example

-Here is another example of a resource declaration for a todo list API:
+Here is a more complete example of a resource declaration for a todo list API:

 ```js
 var controller = require('../controllers/todo')